One of the Most Mysterious Aviation Secrets Revealed: What Are Those Tiny Holes in Airplane Windows For?

 The design equalizes pressure between the outer and inner panes

-When flying on airplanes, you've probably noticed tiny holes in the windows.
-They are called breather holes and allow the pressure between the outer and inner panes to equalize.
+During airplane flights, you've probably noticed tiny holes in the windows.
+They are called breather holes and allow the pressure to equalize between the outer and inner panes.

-When flying at high altitudes, the outer layer of the window cools to extremely low temperatures, and if it weren't for this hole, the warm and humid air in the cabin would condense on it as moisture.
-The hole is not continuous, so extremely cold air from outside does not enter the cabin.
+When flying at high altitudes, the outer layer of the window cools to extremely low temperatures, and if it weren't for this hole, the warm and humid air in the cabin would settle on it as moisture when it comes into contact with the cold glass.
+The hole is not through, so extremely cold air from outside does not enter the cabin.

-In addition, the holes in the windows have been enshrined in safety standards: they appeared back in the 1950s, after three aircraft crashed due to depressurization.
-Now, windows on all passenger aircraft are equipped with holes.
+In addition, the holes in the windows have been enshrined in safety standards: they appeared in the 1950s, after three aircraft crashed due to depressurization.
+Now all passenger aircraft are equipped with windows with holes.

-Earlier, www1.ru also reported that titanium parts for the wing of the new MC-21 aircraft have begun to be produced in Ulyanovsk
+Earlier, www1.ru also reported that titanium parts for the wing of the new MS-21 aircraft began to be produced in Ulyanovsk

 Read also:

-The newest SJ-100, MC-21 and Tu-214 aircraft will receive satellite WiFi on board
+The latest SJ-100, MS-21 and Tu-214 aircraft will receive satellite WiFi on board

 Russia has revived the development of a supersonic airliner and a long-range aircraft of the "flying wing" type